-I didn’t necessarily disagree with the change we were making in our hallways… although my ears LOVE a quiet hallway, I often felt a bit uneasy observing students receiving reprimands for not “following along” in those strict and silent lines.
-It was often my own students getting into “trouble!”
+I didn’t necessarily disagree with the change we were making in our hallways.
+My ears certainly appreciated the quieter hallways, however I wasn’t too comfortable observing students receiving reprimands for not “following along” in those strict and silent lines.
+Of course, it was often my own students getting into “trouble.”

-I did wonder how this was actually going to transpire… there WAS a reason for walking in those lines.
-I felt there really need to be some type of transition introduced for our students so they could adjust to such a big change
+There really needed to be some type of transition introduced for our students so they could adjust to such a big change in behavior.

 Will they have to keep their hands in their pockets all school year long?
-That is up to our consistency and students’ progress, but I know I was already looking ahead out how this replacement behavior could be faded so my students could safely walk in the hall with their peers.
+That is up to our consistency and students’ progress, but I know I was already looking ahead at how this replacement behavior could be faded.

 The end goal was for my students to walk safely in the hall with their peers with the least amount of support.